NXT TakeOver: WarGames (2017): Storylines

-On the September 6 episode of NXT, Aleister Black began a promo on his career so far, but was interrupted by Velveteen Dream, who called Black "afraid."
+On the September 20 episode of NXT, Aleister Black began a promo on his career so far, but was interrupted by Velveteen Dream, who called Black "afraid."
 Black then kicked the microphone out of Dream's hand.
 On the October 4 episode, Black was scheduled to compete against the debuting Lio Rush, but the latter was attacked by Dream, who said he would make Black "say his name."
 Dream then defeated Rush the following week, celebrating with Black's signature pose.
 The following week, during Black's match with Raul Mendoza, Dream came to ringside and wore Black's jacket, eliciting a stare from Black.
 On the October 25 episode, before Black's scheduled match, Dream attacked him.
 Then, Black ran him off and stared him down.
 The following episode, a video was played showing Black challenging Dream to a match at TakeOver, stating he had his attention and in which it was made official.
 The next week, on the November 8 episode, Dream defeated Cezar Bononi and accepted Black's challenge to a match at WarGames, promising that Black's lips would say his name.

 On the November 8 episode of NXT, Kassius Ohno requested a match against Lars Sullivan to prove he belongs in the NXT Championship picture, which Regal accepted and made it official.
 The next week, after Sullivan defeated Raul Mendoza, Ohno stopped Sullivan from attacking Mendoza, staring each other down as Sullivan left the ring.

 Event

 Preliminary matches

 The event opened with Lars Sullivan facing Kassius Ohno.
-Sullivan performed a "Freak Accident" on Ohno for the win.
+Sullivan performed a Freak Accident on Ohno to win the match.

 Next, Aleister Black faced the Velveteen Dream.
-Black executed "Black Mass" on Dream to win the match.
+Black executed Black Mass on Dream to win the match.
 After the match, Black acknowledged Dream.

 After that, Kairi Sane, Ember Moon, Peyton Royce, and Nikki Cross competed in a fatal four-way match for the vacant NXT Women's Championship.
-Moon performed the "Eclipse" on Royce and Cross, pinning Cross to win the title.
+Moon performed the Eclipse on Royce and Cross, and pinned the latter to win the title.

 In the penultimate match, Drew McIntyre defended the NXT Championship against Andrade Cien Almas, accompanied by Zelina Vega.
-Almas performed a double knee smash on McIntyre, who was seated in the corner, for a near-fall.
-McIntyre performed a "Future Shock" on Almas for a near-fall.
-Whilst the referee was distracted by Almas holding the title belt, Vega performed a hurricanrana driver on McIntyre.
-Almas performed a hammerlock DDT on McIntyre for a near-fall.
-McIntyre performed a "Claymore" on Almas, but Vega placed Almas' foot on the bottom rope, voiding the pinfall at a two count.
-McIntyre attempted a second "Claymore", but Almas avoided and performed an elevated hammerlock DDT on McIntyre to win the title.
+Almas performed a Double knee smash on McIntyre, who was seated in the corner, for a near-fall.
+McIntyre performed a Future Shock DDT on Almas for a near-fall.
+Whilst the referee was distracted by Almas holding the title belt, Vega performed a Hurricanrana Driver on McIntyre.
+Almas performed a Hammerlock DDT on McIntyre for a near-fall.
+McIntyre performed a Claymore Kick on Almas, but Vega placed Almas' foot on the bottom rope, voiding the pinfall at a two count.
+McIntyre attempted a second Claymore, but Almas avoided and performed an elevated Hammerlock DDT on McIntyre to win the title.